-Identifying the time source type for your network is based on the method of synchronization you choose.
-See "Determining an Efficient Configuration" on page 20 for more information.
+The time source type for your network is based on the method of synchronization you choose.
+See "Determining an Efficient Configuration" on page 27 for more information.

-Time servers are divided into two types, "Internal and External Time Sources" on page 19, that act as time providers or time consumers.
-These servers function on primarily the same principles.
-These principles are:
+Time servers are divided into two types as time providers or time consumers: internal time sources as in "Using Internal Time Synchronization" on page 12 and external time sources as in "Using External Time Synchronization" on page 12.
+These servers function on the same principles:

-- All servers provide time to any time provider, time consumer, or workstation. - All servers are responsible for their own synchronization, meaning that they must decide if they're synchronized to the network's UTC or not, and report its synchronization status. - All servers must adjust their internal clock rates to correct discrepancies and maintain time synchronization with other network servers.
+- All servers provide time to any time provider, time consumer, or workstation. - All servers are responsible for their own synchronization; they must determine if they're synchronized to the network's UTC or not and report its synchronization status. - All servers must adjust their internal clock rates to correct discrepancies and maintain time synchronization with other network servers.